 Offbeat Mara maintains its private homely feel by consisting of only seven tents.
-There are four doubles/twins and three family tents.
-The heart of the camp is the main 'mess' tent which has a sitting room , dining room and bar/library area.
+There are five doubles/twins and two family tents.
+The heart of the camp is the main 'mess' tent with its bar, dining area, sitting room, fireplace and forest deck.
 All the accommodation tents are en suite with flush loos and traditional hot safari showers.
 Each tent has its own veranda and is carefully positioned to offer wonderful views as well as privacy.
 For a detailed fact sheet on accommodation and facilities at Offbeat Mara, please CLICK HERE.

 Joseph, Josphat, David & Stanley - Guides

 We are very proud to have a super team of very experienced guides, who are all silver rated with the Kenya Professional Safari Guide Association (KPSGA).
 Joseph, David and Josphat have all worked at Offbeat Mara for more than 10 years.
 Stanley spent 10 years at Offbeat Meru Camp before moving to the Mara in 2016.
 As local Masai, they know the area better than anyone.
 David is also well traveled out of Kenya having visited England, Scotland, the USA and Hong Kong.

 Kapen and Kimiani have been spotting in the Mara for a combined 50 years and are real characters!
 Having them on board a game drive provides the best chance of seeing the big (and little) cats!